 Current activities and projects

-I am currently a Researcher on the Celtic Coin Index Digital project, and also run fieldwork on rock art sites in Sweden annually.
-I am also the Assistant Editor of Proceedings of the Prehistoric Society, and a member of Wolfson College, Oxford.
+I am also the Assistant Editor of Proceedings of the Prehistoric Society, and a Research Fellow at Wolfson College, Oxford.

 Previous activities and projects

 Previously I was a Research Fellow at the Place, Evolution and Rock Art Heritage Unit at Griffith University (Australia) on the Australian Research Council Laureate project: Australian Rock Art History, Conservation and Indigenous Wellbeing.
 Prior to that, I was a researcher on the Leverhulme-funded project European Celtic Art in Context at the Institute of Archaeology, Oxford and a Junior Research Fellow at Wolfson College.